Cultural Resources collaborates with diverse communities to develop strategies and programs that help sustain traditional culture.

 Photo: © Coco McCracken

-Through direct support of cultural mentors, the Wabanaki Traditional Arts Mentorship program connects experienced Wabanaki traditional artists with younger tribal members for a year-long exchange of
+Through direct support of cultural mentors, the Traditional Arts Apprenticeship program connects experienced traditional artists with younger students for an exchange of techniques and cultural knowledge.

 PUBLIC PROGRAMS